ilikesymmetry/prototypes/src/Extensions/README.md

 ### 1. Lean implementation

-[ERC-2535 Diamonds](https://eips.ethereum.org/EIPS/eip-2535) are the source inspiration for Thirdweb's [Dynamic Contracts](https://github.com/thirdweb-dev/dynamic-contracts/tree/main) which was the main reference point for this prototype.
-While Thirdweb's implementation is an attempt at diamond's "leanest, simplest form", I believe there is still more unnecessary weight to shed.
+ERC-2535 pioneered a new pattern for upgradeable contracts, but is also quite heavy and complex.
+Thirdweb's Dynamic Contracts is an attempt to implement diamond in their "leanest, simplest form" and improve the developer experience.
+I believe there is still more unnecessary weight to shed.

 The most fundamental idea of the diamond pattern is that a diamond will route inbound calls to different implementation contracts, facets, and determines the appropriate facet to use via a mapping of function selectors to addresses.
 Anything beyond the singular `mapping(bytes4 => address) facets` storage and functions to support reading and writing to it is non-essential.